rahapirzadeh/CPSC354-Blog/Haskell: Recursion in Functional Programming.md

 # Haskell: Recursion in Functional Programming

 Haskell is a functional programming language which I had never used before.
+Functional programming means that the program treats computation as the evaluation of mathematical functions and avoids changing state and mutable data.
 To get started on learning Haskell, I found this [online tutorial](http://tryhaskell.org/).
 The tutorial taught me the basics of Haskell and what it can do, such as

 ```Haskell